Near Lagro in Wabash County, Indiana — The American Midwest (Great Lakes)

 Erected by ACRES Land Trust.

 Location.
 40° 49.796′ N, 85° 42.444′ W. Marker is near Lagro, Indiana, in Wabash County.
-Marker can be reached from E. Hanging Rock Road 0.8 miles east of State Road 524, on the left when traveling east.
-Touch for map.
+Marker can be reached from E. Hanging Rock Road 0.8 miles east of State Touch for map.
 Marker is in this post office area: Lagro IN 46941, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 25, 2013, by Duane Hall of Abilene, Texas.
-This page has been viewed 750 times since then and 6 times this year.
+It was originally submitted on August 25, 2013, by Duane Hall of Abilene, Texas.
+This page has been viewed 841 times since then and 27 times this year.
 Last updated on January 16, 2014, by Willard McKinzie of Huntington, Indiana.
 Photos: 1, 2, 3, 4, 5, 6. submitted on August 25, 2013, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.